 - Successful or unsuccessful headlines are measured using 3 customizable criteria (click through rate, time on content and scroll depth).
 These criteria can even be customized on a per post basis.

 These additional features mean you’ll have greater control and insight than with any of the other plugins covered in this roundup.
-You also get access to Thrive Themes support and some bonus content as well.

 2. Title Experiments Free